External Theological Scholarships

 |The Irene S. Wischer Education Foundation||Applicants must be:

 • Residents of Texas

-• Good character with preference given to applicant who are Christians and attend church regularly
+• Of good character with preference given to applicants who are Christians and attend church regularly

 • need for financial assistance, academic potential and ability

 |Champions for Christ||Champions for Christ Foundation, Inc has been granting scholarships for over 27 years to students that are committed to going into full-time Christian service.|